Just in time for Thanksgiving! This Skinny Pumpkin Cheesecake is a great pumpkin pie alternative. Cheesecake can be really heavy but this one isn't.

 This Thanksgiving cheesecake is made in an 8 or 9 inch springform pan and serves 16.
 Although 16 pieces seems like a lot, as you know, cheesecake is quite rich.

-I recommend you use a springform pan (preferably 9 or 10 inch) for this recipe (see my Amazon recommendations in recipe card NOTES) because it will make your life easier.
+You will need an electric mixer for this delicious pumpkin cheesecake recipe.
+I also recommend you use a springform pan (preferably 9 or 10 inch) for this recipe because it will make your life easier.
 However, if you don't have that type of pan and/or don't want to purchase one, you can make a cheesecake without it.
 You can read about how to make a cheesecake without a springform pan HERE.

 If you like pumpkin, here's my quick Prize Pumpkin Pie:

-And if you like cheesecake, why not try my No Bake Light Red & White Chocolate Rhubarb Cheesecake:
+And if you like cheesecake, why not try my Caramel Apple Cheesecake Pie Recipe?!

 Did you make this recipe?
 Please RATE THE RECIPE below!

-📋 Skinny Pumpkin Cheesecake with Oreo Cookie Crust recipe
+📋 Skinny Pumpkin Cheesecake (with Oreo Crust) recipe

 - 1 ½ cups oreo cookie crumbs